(Maumee Bay State Park, Ohio)

 "Empirical verifiability" means this: a statement is true (= a certain state of affairs obtains) if that statement is verifiable in principle via the five senses.
 (Analytic statements, such as A is A, are true analytically; i.e., the predicated state of affairs is contained in the subject.)
 Plantinga writes:

 People who live self-reflective lives have, upon introspection, discovered "seeds of destruction" and "violence within."
+(See Thomas Merton and Paul Tournier.]
 I have.
 You would see the same in you, if you routinely subjected yourself to self-examination.

 One more thing: the cause of most human suffering due to sin has been perpetrated, at least in the 20th century, by atheists.
 Plantinga writes elsewhere:

 "Of course the world’s religions do indeed have much to repent; still (as has often been pointed out) the suffering, death, and havoc attributable to religious belief and practice pales into utter insignificance beside that due to the atheistic and secular ideologies of the twentieth century alone."
 (Plantinga, Where the Conflict Really Lies: Science, Religion, and Naturalism .
 Oxford University Press.
-Kindle Location 104.)
+Kindle Location 104.
+See also this.)

-Thus we can be done with the sophomoric, unstudied idea that sin is the special province of religious people.
-And the truly foolish idea underlying John Lennon's "Imagine" song that we can make a better world and live as one without religion.
+Thus, we can be done with the sophomoric, unstudied idea that sin is the special province of religious people.
+We can relegate, to the garbage heap of utopianism, ideas like those in John Lennon's "Imagine."